A guide to the best parks in Dubai

 Located right next to the café is a small playground for the little ones, so they can be kept busy while you fuel up.

-Quranic Park, Al Khawaneej, close to Mushrif Park in Dubai, 8am to 10pm daily, Dhs5 to enter the attractions.
+Quranic Park, Al Khawaneej, close to Mushrif Park in Dubai, 8am to 10pm daily.

 Al Mamzar Beach Park